Moulay92/pagingControl/README.md

 ## Quick Start
-* Unzip the folder to your project under `com.developatic.multiPagingControl`.
+* Unzip the folder to your project under `com.developatic.pagingControl`.

 In config.json add :
 ```javascript